Ttttt47/UKBioCoin/README.md

 swr.cn-east-3.myhuaweicloud.com
 ```

-Then pull the full image containing the UKBioCoin algorithm and the UKB NSS data using:
+Then pull the full image containing the UKBioCoin algorithm and the NSS data using:

 ```
-docker pull swr.cn-east-3.myhuaweicloud.com/ukbiocoin/ukbiocoin_full:v1.3
+docker pull swr.cn-east-3.myhuaweicloud.com/ukbiocoin/ukbiocoin_full:v1.3_sc02_wbbc
 ```

-The data and the software are stored in /UKB.
+The software is stored in `/UKB` and the NSS is stored in `/NSS`.
 Note that the NSS data are compressed.
 You should first decompress them using:
 ```
-tar -I 'zstd -v' -xvf 10M_0107_15.tar.zst
+tar -I 'zstd -v' -xvf XXX.tar.zst
 ```

 To pull the image containing only the UKBioCoin algorithm, use: